vicompany/Front-end-Guidelines/SASS.md

 ```

 BEM ensures that everyone who participates in the development of a project works with a single codebase and speaks the same language.
 Using proper naming will prepare you for the changes in the code in the future.
-* No tag name or id selectors.
+* No tag name or ID selectors.
 * No dependencies on other blocks or elements.
 More about module nesting can be read [here](#module-nesting).

 **Bad**